tschmidt01/DemonEditor/README.md

 # DemonEditor
-Enigma2 channel and satellites list editor for GNU/Linux.
+Enigma2 channel and satellites list editor for MS Windows(experimental).
 Focused on the convenience of working in lists from the keyboard.
 The mouse is also fully supported (Drag and Drop etc)